 Aside from this, it’s hard to ignore the notch at the top that eats into the screen area and can be very distracting when you’re using apps that require the full screen.

 Considering Apple is so renowned for its attention to design details, it’s a bit disappointing it didn’t find a way around it.

 Some users also found the fact there’s no home button hard to get to grips with and had to learn new gestures to use the phone.
 But for what it’s worth, we found we soon got comfortable with the iPhone X and fully up to speed in a week or so.

 Owners of traditional earphones should take note that there’s no headphone slot.
 So you’ll either have to use the adapter or splash out on a wireless pair.

-- You don’t mind paying the higher price for all its fantastic features
+You don’t mind paying a higher price

-- You’re an avid photographer and use your phone as your main camera
+You’re an avid photographer and use your phone as your main camera